 The University of Redlands is proud that all students are advised by full-time faculty in the College.
 FYS faculty serve as the academic advisor to the students in their seminar until students formally declare their major(s), usually in the spring of their sophomore year.
-Students will meet with their faculty advisor during New Student Orientation week and will choose the rest of their schedule, usually two more courses, in those individual meetings.
+Students will meet with their faculty advisor during the weeks before classes begin and will choose the rest of their schedule, usually two more courses, in those individual meetings.

 All students are required to fulfill our general education language requirement of two semesters at the lower-division or one semester at the upper-division.
 Certain AP/IB scores will earn credit toward the overall graduation credit total in some languages, but do not exempt students from taking language courses at the University.
 Students who are bilingual or have advanced fluency can earn their language requirements through topics courses in literature, culture, politics and other areas that are taught in that language.